 - Made by companies that take efforts to lessen their environmental footprint and provide safe and fair working conditions for their workers

 Hoentjen Creatie hails from The Netherlands where they make a variety of tech accessories, watches, and sunglasses from natural wood.
-This wooden iPad Air case is made with African padauk wood, which naturally darkens over time.
 Each case is handmade and one-of-a-kind.
-This iPad cover comes with a fold-out folio that you can convert into a convenient stand.
+Their iPad covers come with a fold-out folio that you can convert into a convenient stand.
 Hoentjen Creatie makes wood covers for iPad Air and Mini.
-Be sure to check out their other hand-crafted wooden designs in their Etsy store.

 Reveal is a leader in the sustainable tech accessories space.
 Not only do they make beautiful products out of sustainable materials, they also plant a tree for every product they sell.
 In partnership with the non-profit American Forests, they’ve planted over 50 million trees on behalf of their customers.
 Company founder Terry Omata spent a decade getting products manufactured in China and he knows first-hand the environmental and human consequences of creating and disposing of products that are not made sustainably.